AT Year 13 - Grafton Notch to South Arm Rd

 Day 4 - June 8 - Hall Mountain Lean-to to South Arm Rd - 4.1 miles

 I awoke early, packed up, and ate a breakfast of thick oatmeal topped with freeze-dried strawberries.
 I tanked up with water at the source, and visited the privy.
-It is at this time that my stomach began to hurt.
-It was a dull, persistent pain in the upper right quadrant of my abdomen.
-I had had gall bladder surgery the previous year, and this pain felt exactly like that.
-Because of this, I assumed it was related to the stomach and/or liver.
+My stomach began to hurt, with a dull, persistent pain in the upper right quadrant of my abdomen.
+My gall bladder had been surgically removed the previous year, and this pain felt exactly like it had before that.
+I naturally assumed this pain was also related to the stomach and/or liver.

 I broke camp, hoping the pain would ease, but it continued to worsen as I headed down the trail.
 My athletic career has taught me to pay attention to my body.
 I've learned to ascertain what kinds of pain can be ignored and what can't.
 Somehow, I knew I shouldn't ignore this pain, and began to consider stopping at a hostel at the next road crossing - about four miles down the trail.
 The pain increased on the last big climb, and I was having to stop every two minutes I still believed it related to the digestive system, but the pain subsided when I stopped to rest.
-It momentarily dawned on me that it could be heart related, but my ego wouldn't let me accept this possibility,.
-Afterall, I've considered myself to be something of an athlete, at least in my age bracket.
+It momentarily dawned on me that this could be heart related.
+Heart disease runs in my family.
+My ego wouldn't let me accept this possibility, however, as I've long considered myself something of an athlete, at least in my age bracket.

-I encountered my first hiker in three days while slowly struggling up the last hill.
-I was humbled to discover that he was six years older than me, and already on his fourth complete thru-hike. 😕 I was grateful to stop and converse a little.
-I made it to the top of the hill and called the local hostel for a shuttle and an overnight stay.
-I was thinking of maybe visiting a local clinic or hospital, but the nearest one was thirty miles away.
+While slowly struggling up the last hill, I encountered my first hiker in three days.
+I was humbled to discover that he was six years older than me, and already on his fourth complete thru-hike.
+Nevertheless, I was grateful to stop and converse a little.
+I finally made it to the top of the hill and called the local hostel for a shuttle and overnight stay.
+I considered the possibility of visiting a local clinic or hospital, but the nearest one was thirty miles away.
 I continued to feel bad after arriving at the hostel, and mostly rested in my room.
 I decided I would call for a shuttle back to my car in Monson for the next morning.
 I thought I might be dropped off at a clinic if necessary, and/or drive myself if I felt better.
-I felt much better the next morning, so I made the decision to return home and get a appointment with my personal physician.
+I felt much better the next morning, so I made the decision to return home and get an appointment with my personal physician.